Welcome to Real Spirituality

-This is a full transcript of an audio recording with Tiger.
+This is a full transcript of an event audio recording

 When I look at my own journey in life and investigate what I might call a “spiritual path,” it's fun to reflect and ask, “what has been the point of this spiritual exercise, this spiritual unfolding?”